AlexLuthor135/cub3d/README.md

 In the bonus part I have implemented animated sprites, minimap, textured drawing of floor and ceiling as well as the possibility to draw sky.
-Moreover, there is a possibility of adding doors which can be opened and closeduring the interaction.
+Moreover, there is a possibility of adding doors which can be opened and closed during the interaction with E and Q keys.
 Additionally, there is music when the game is launched, though optimized for MacOS.